 Normal maintenance of existing landscaping, gardens, or lawn areas.

-Milling, excavating and replacement (but not enlargement) of lawfully located, existing pavement (bituminous concrete or concrete) provided the existing drainage patterns are not altered.
+Milling, excavating and replacement, including widening less than a single lane, adding shoulders, and correcting substandard intersections of existing pavement.

 Overlaying of existing pavement, with no increase in impervious area.

 Construction of a fence that does not alter the existing terrain or drainage patterns.